janash/sqlalchemy-tutorial/_episodes/02-relational-databases.md

     </tr>
 </table>

 We have now fixed the problem of repeating authors, but we now repeat all other information several times.
-If there was a change to the title of this paper, for example, we would have to update this in all the associated rows.
+If there was a change to the title of a paper, for example, we would have to update this in all the associated rows.
 Our goal is to reduce this repetition.

 Ultimately, the design which minimizes repetition and enforces atomicity is adding multiple sheets or tables.